suika2engine/suika2/doc/tutorial.md

 When we have both the package and a normal file, Suika2 uses the normal file.

 # Support
-If you require further support, please don't hesitate to join our [Discord](https://discord.gg/ZmvXxE8GFg) or send an e-mail.
+If you require further support, please don't hesitate to join our [Discord](https://discord.gg/ZmvXxE8GFg) or send an e-mail to `midori@suika2.com`.